Secure-6G/ProVerif-AKA-6G/README.md

 # ProVerif-AKA-6G
 The file contains formal verification code for an Authentication and Key Agreement (AKA) protocol for future generation of wireless mobile networks (6G).

+This work has been done by the Secure Systems Group, University of Helsinki, by Prof. Valtteri Niemi, Dr. Tommi Meskanen, Dr. Mohamed Taoufiq Damir, and Dr. Sara Ramezanian.

 $\textbf{ProVerif implementation:}$

 We assume that the channel between the UE and the SN is unsecure, we denote such a channel by usch.
 The channel between the SN and the HN is considered secure and denoted by sch.
 Moreover, sk_{HN}, the secret key of the HN, and the long term key K at the UE/HN are considered private at the beginning of the protocol execution.
 In the ProVerif code We denote sk_{HN} and K by skHN and K respectively.
 We use a function getkey to model the fact of retrieving the key K from the HN database based on the UE's SUPI.
 The symmetric primitives for authentication are refereed to by $f_1, f_2, f_3, f_4, f_5$ and SHA.